Testing Fuselage Components

 ➤ YN0000: Failed with errors in 0s 398ms

-• In the Rocket.Chat repository root directory, run this command to install dependencies and build packages:
+From the Rocket.Chat repository root, install dependencies and build the project:

 yarn && yarn build